bloomreach/zinc/README.md

 Below is a quick summary of sample commands and what they do.
-For illustration, we'll assume you have a repository in S3 at `s3://my-bucket/zinc/my-repo` and that this holds lots of data of data sharded by customer, each within paths like `customer/acme`.
+For illustration, we'll assume you have a repository in S3 at `s3://my-bucket/zinc/my-repo` and that this holds lots of data of data.
+In these examples we'll assume data is sharded by customer, each within paths like `customer/acme`.

 These are setup commands you'd only run occasionally:

     # Create a new repository -- do this only once ever:
     zinc init s3://my-bucket/zinc/my-repo

-    # Create a new scope (log message username is supplied) -- do this for each new customer:
+    # Create a new scope (log message username is supplied) -- do this for each new scope (customer in this case):
     zinc newscope -R s3://my-bucket/zinc/my-repo -u levy customer/acme

 Now some routine commands: